 Views of Tengboche Monastery

-I handed over my World Nomads insurance certificate to our guide to organise the helicopter evacuation.
-On arrival in Kathmandu airport, I was taken by ambulance to Era Hospital.
-It was a little dramatic with the sirens going off although they were put on hold as a call came through on the drivers mobile!
+On arrival at Kathmandu airport, I was taken by ambulance to Era Hospital.
+It was a little dramatic with the sirens going off although they were put on hold as a call came through on the driver’s mobile!
 I spent 2 days being treated with antibiotics and the dressing changed twice a day and was happy to be discharged to a much cleaner hotel.

 There was no quick fix for extreme disappointment apart from finding that fire in my belly, I’ll be back to make the journey to Everest Base Camp.
-As the Nepali doctor in Kathmandu said it was the right decision not to continue to reach Everest Base Camp and comforted me with saying “mountain always there, toe is not.
+As the Nepali doctor in Kathmandu said it was the right decision not to continue to reach Everest Base Camp and comforted me by saying “mountain is always there, the toe is not.
 You need for next time”